saitejamacharla/Shopping-cart/README.md

 Step9: After pushing the images, its to deploy them as kubernetes pods.

 Step10: Now, we need to create kubernetes secret for the docker to pull image from ECR.
+Note: https://dab.io/getting-started-with-kubernetes.html for more details on creating secrets

-Step10. change your directory to cd/Shopping-cart/kubernetes-manifests/
+Step11. change your directory to cd/Shopping-cart/kubernetes-manifests/

-Step11: Now make sure you change the image in the manifest file to your ecr repository name like this 153439452303.dkr.ecr.us-east-1.amazonaws.com/adservice:latest and also insert kubernetes secrets
+Step12: Now make sure you change the image in the manifest file to your ecr repository name like this 153439452303.dkr.ecr.us-east-1.amazonaws.com/adservice:latest and also insert kubernetes secrets

-Step12: Now create the deployment by - kubectl create -f adservice.yaml
+Step13: Now create the deployment by - kubectl create -f adservice.yaml

-Step13: create the deployments for all the microservices in the same way.
+Step14: create the deployments for all the microservices in the same way.

-Step14: Kubectl get deployments (make sure all the deployments running)
+Step15: Kubectl get deployments (make sure all the deployments running)

-Step15: kubectl get svc (copy the entrypoint for the frontend service)
+Step16: kubectl get svc (copy the entrypoint for the frontend service)

-Step16: got to web browser http://www.[your-ip]:[entrypoint]
+Step17: got to web browser http://www.[your-ip]:[entrypoint]